WebOrigami/docs/src/content/async-tree/interface.md

 Trailing slashes have several purposes:

 First, they are useful to someone looking at a list of keys.
-If you get the keys of a folder, for example:
+Origami's [`keys`](/builtins/tree/keys.html) command, for example, will display the keys in a folder:

 ```console
 $ ori keys myProject